универсальный 32-битный фильтр управления трафиком (universal 32bit traffic control filter)

 (2) Creating filters which link to the created table in (1) using

-parameter and defining the packet data which the
+the link parameter and defining the packet data which the

-kernel will use to calculate the hashkey
+kernel will use to calculate the hashkey.

 (3) Adding filters to buckets in the hash table from (1).
 In